 5. You are in control of your feelings

-No-one can make you feel angry or sad, you choose to feel that way.
-You are in full control of your thoughts therefore your feelings…
+No one can make you feel angry or sad.
+You choose to feel that way.
+You are in complete control of your thoughts and, therefore, your feelings.

-I think it is so important that crew work towards developing a positive culture onboard.
+I think it is so essential that the crew work towards developing a positive culture onboard.
 So many boats are ignorant to the fact that the interpersonal dynamics between crew can permeate into the guest’s environment.
-There are already yachts out there who are building bad reputations for themselves due to the lack of leadership onboard and their poor onboard culture.
-This is essentially costing the owner his/her yacht’s reputation and quality of his/her onboard experience and will result in financial implications (crew turn over).
+There are already yachts out there who are building bad reputations due to the lack of leadership and their poor onboard culture.
+This will essentially cost the owner their yacht’s reputation and the quality of their onboard experience and result in financial implications (crew turnover).

-In sum, crew negativity should be addressed immediately and nipped in the bud, if it is not, the consequences can be a costly affair to remedy.
+In summary, crew negativity should be addressed immediately and nipped in the bud.
+If it is not, the consequences can be a costly affair to remedy.